Honera/CWide-FD-Plugin/README.md

-# CWide - The CWeet IDE Plugin for FlashDevelop
+# The CWeet IDE Plugin for FlashDevelop
 FlashDevelop C++ plugin, using Cwc

 ## Install instruction :